StrategicaJEC/Strategica-JEC-Website/src/pages/index.md

 heading: Striving to create a community of learners across the different fields.
 subheading: .nan
 mainpitch:
-  title: Take a look around the website.
+  title: Strategica is a intra-college students' community of Jorhat Engineering
+    College, Assam, India, which hopes to work in close association with other clubs of the college.
   description: |
     Find what interests you.
 description: Strategica is the ultimate spot for explore new things.
 Learn about